-Abstract-Stereo-based object detection systems can be greatly enhanced thanks to the use of wireless identification technology.
+Abstract-Stereo-based object detection systems can be greatly enhanced thanks to the use of passive UHF RFID technology.
 By combining tag localization with its identification capability, new features can be associated with each detected object, extending the set of potential applications.
-The main problem consists in the association between wireless tags and objects due to the intrinsic limitations of Received Signal Strength Indicator-based localization approaches.
-In this paper, an experimental comparison between two specific technologies is presented: passive UHF Radio Frequency IDentification (RFID) and Bluetooth Low Energy (BLE).
-An automatic calibration process is used to model the relationship between RSSI and distance values.
+The main problem consists in the association between RFID tags and objects due to the intrinsic limitations of RSSI-based localization approaches.
+In this paper, a new directional RSSIdistance model is proposed taking into account the angle between the object and the antenna.
+The parameters of the model are automatically obtained by means of a stereo-RSSI automatic calibration process.
 A robust data association method is presented to deal with complex outdoor scenarios in medium sized areas with a measurement range up to 15m.
-The proposed approach is validated in crosswalks with pedestrians wearing portable RFID passive tags and active BLE beacons.
+The proposed approach is validated in crosswalks with pedestrians wearing portable RFID passive tags.